TheBugSlayer11/Skill-Swap-Platform/Frontend/README.md

-# 🚀 Hackathon Template
+# 🤝 SkillSwap Platform

-A beautiful Next.js template with authentication, onboarding, and stunning UI for hackathons!
+A comprehensive skill exchange platform where users can offer their expertise and learn new skills through peer-to-peer swaps!

 ## 🛠️ Setup Instructions